devlooped/GitInfo/readme.md

                           in branch, tag or file sources.
 By default, matches any string that *ends* in a valid SemVer2 string.
                           Defaults to 'v?(?<MAJOR>\d+)\.(?<MINOR>\d+)\.(?<PATCH>\d+)(?:\-(?<LABEL>[\dA-Za-z\-\.]+))?$|^(?<LABEL>[\dA-Za-z\-\.]+)\-v?(?<MAJOR>\d+)\.(?<MINOR>\d+)\.(?<PATCH>\d+)$'

+  $(GitAddMessage): set to 'true' to enable git message constant generation.
 ```

 ## Goals